-Everyone from your boss to the postman has weighed in about what to expect when your baby is born.
-But there are some things that might just take you by surprise when you become a new mum…
+Everyone from your boss to the postman has told you what to expect when your baby is born.
+But here are some things that might just take you by surprise…

 1. Leaving the house can feel daunting at first